webix-hub/docs/data/mobile_calendar/calendar_templates.md

 <h3 id="event_class"><b>scheduler.templates.event_class</b></h3>

-Specifies an additional css class that will be applied to events in the lists of the 'Week' and 'Month' views.
+Specifies an additional CSS class that will be applied to events in the lists of the 'Week' and 'Month' views.

 Parameters: